laurentiumatei/loyalty-program/README.md

 # loyalty-program
-Spring Boot based REST service to simulate a loyalty program based on money spent with a financial entity.
-A customer aquires points at each transaction, based on the money spent for that transaction.
+Simple Spring Boot based REST service to simulate a loyalty program based on money spent with a financial entity.
+A customer acquires points at each transaction, based on the money spent for that transaction.

 ## How a customer can acquire new points:
 Every euro spent on one transaction will give the customer: